All Episodes

 Too many of them.

-And I said, Yeah, yeah, yeah, okay, everybody made mistakes.
+And I said, yeah, yeah, yeah, okay.

 And I'm sorry.

-And I will, you know, GM is a sponsor here, that notwithstanding, and you people have been listening here for discussion on this, you know that I have I have not tailored my comments on this to uh to to suit anybody other than my version of the truth and my passion here.
+You know that I have not tailored my comments on this to suit anybody other than my version of the truth and my passion here.

 What do you mean?

-Did General Motors management or Ford or Chrysler did that management, those groups of management teams, did they put these cafe standards on themselves?
+Did General Motors management or Ford or Chrysler, did that management, those groups of management teams, did they put these cafe standards on themselves?

 No, they were forced to do this by an association of extremist, stupid, destructive environmental leftists working in concert with their elected brethren in Congress.

-That basically says we can't drill for any of our own, therefore we are prisoners To world oil markets and supplies and therefore fluctuating prices.
+Did management at GM Ford or Chrysler set oil policy that basically says we can't drill for any of our own, therefore we are prisoners to world oil markets and supplies and therefore fluctuating prices.

 And if you don't think $4 a gallon gasoline did not have a devastating effect on automobile sales this summer and last spring, then you need to think again.